 Three of the four German Schools in South Africa offer the new secondary-level programme, a globally unique model for educating students from underprivileged sections of the population.
 Students at the German Schools can also obtain a combined school-leaving certificate, which is recognised as a university-entrance qualification in both countries.

 The German Academic Exchange Service (DAAD) has an information office and academic teaching post at the University of the Witwatersrand in Johannesburg, an academic teaching post in Cape Town, an academic teacher at Stellenbosch University, a Centre for Human Rights at the University of Pretoria and a professorship in Port Elizabeth that is co-funded by German company Volkswagen.
 In addition, two DAAD Centres of Excellence were set up at the University of the Western Cape in 2009.

 The Goethe Institute runs the regional institute for sub-Saharan Africa in Johannesburg and supports a Goethe Centre in Cape Town.

 Science and technology

-In September 2013, the German Rectors’ Conference (HRK) and its South African equivalent, Higher Education South Africa (HESA), have issued a joint declaration of intent affirming their will to cooperation.
-A few months earlier, a German-South African Rectors’ Forum was held in Leipzig.
+In September 2013, the German Rectors’ Conference (HRK) and its South African equivalent, Higher Education South Africa (HESA), issued a joint declaration of intent affirming their will to engage in cooperation.
+A few months earlier, a German-South African Rectors’ Forum was held for the first time in Leipzig.
 There are currently more than 150 registered cooperation agreements between German and South African higher education institutions.
-For years now, a number of German organisations, in particular the Southern African-German Chamber of Commerce and Industry, the BMBF and the Federal Institute for Vocational Education and Training (BIBB), the Federal Ministry for Economic Cooperation and Development (BMZ) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) as well as numerous German business companies have been providing valuable support in the area of vocational training.